alloy-rs/alloy/crates/rpc-types-anvil/README.md

 # alloy-rpc-types-anvil

-RPC types for Anvil, Hardhat, and Ganache dev nodes.
+RPC types for the Anvil development node.